terhechte/appventure/posts/2014-06-08-writing-simple-syntax-extensions-in-swift.md

 swift_version = "1.0"
 ---

+## Note
+This article is severly outdated.
+I'm keeping it for posterity the way it is because it was writting at WWDC 2014 when Swift was released.
+## Endnote

 It has been less than a week since Apple announced Swift, and people are already writing libraries, snippet collections, or best practice posts.
 I suppose most did not even find the time to thouroughly read the Swift